JoeBobMiles/FullMetalJacket/README.md

  -  The LLVM clang compiler.
  -  Visual Studio (any version).
- -  Knowledge of how to use a commandline.
+ -  Vulkan SDK (minimum version 1.0).

 To build the project, make sure you have `clang-cl` in your path, as well as the Visual Studio dev tools (you will need to track down and run your `vcvarsall.bat` to do this).
 Once you have confirmed that both of those are in your system path, you can run `build.bat` in the scripts folder.
-It will produce an executable (with debug information) in the build directory.
+It will produce an debug build of the game (with debug information) in the build directory.

+To build a release version of the game, run `build.bat release`.